AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ##### A.4.2 Semantics

-The semantics pertaining to the AV1 descriptor syntax section above is described in this section.
+The semantics pertaining to the dependency descriptor syntax section above is described in this section.

 **Mandatory Descriptor Fields**